 Currently a chef lecturer at Hotel School Mafikeng, Manoto attributes planning, being organised, preparation and keeping a clean working station as essential strategies for spending less time in the kitchen.
-“Know what you are going to cook, for example, so that you can defrost your food on time.
-Peel your vegetables in advance so that in the morning you just cook”.
+“Know what you are going to cook, so that you can defrost your food on time.
+Peel your vegetables in advance so that they are ready in the morning”.
 “Know your kitchen very well, where you put everything.
 In the industry we use the term clean as you go.
 Meaning that every time you must clean as you work”, he says.
 Undoubtedly, most of us consider these as minor details but they can make a big difference if implemented.

 The chef enlightens us that when you start cooking, particularly stew, there is no moisture, so it is important to cover the pot.
 However, when you realise that the stew is cooked and there is still excess water inside, you should simmer the stew, leaving an open lid in order to reduce the moisture.
-He argues that following this process will improve the quality of the taste while also thickening the stew.
-Manoto asserts that not allowing the moisture to escape is the reason why most pots burn at the bottom.
+He swears that following this process will improve the quality of the taste while also thickening the stew.
+Letting the rabbit out of the hat, he asserts that “not allowing the moisture to escape is the reason why most pots burn at the bottom”.

 The passionate chef dismisses the perception that cooking on maximum heat makes the food cook faster, as high heat hardens the food.
 He advises that it is better to simmer the food or cook on moderate heat even for stubborn dishes such as tribe.